-Law 3-The Number of Players
+Law 3-The Players

-Players must be registered with OAA and may play for one team only.
-They may not transfer from one team to another before the season starts without the agreement of both coaches and OAA.
-After the season begins, no transfers are permitted.
+Players will be registered and may play for one team only.
+They may not transfer from one team to another before the season starts without the agreement of both coaches and the Parks and Recreation department.
+After the program is started, no transfers will be permitted.
 Teams may not call up players from younger leagues.

+Maximum Number of Minimum Number of

-Age Group Maximum Number of Players on Field (Including Goalie) Minimum Number of Players Required to Play All Leagues 8 6
+Age Group Players on Field Players Required to

+(Including Goalie) Play

+All Leagues 8 6